Cleveland Police: Force helicopter

+Eurocopter EC-135 G-NESV of the Cleveland Police.

 Cleveland was previously a member of the North East Air Support Unit helicopter sharing agreement with neighbouring Durham Constabulary and Northumbria Police in which all three forces shared two helicopters, one based at Newcastle Airport and the other at Teesside Airport.

 In 2008, Durham and Northumbria decided that just one helicopter based at Newcastle Airport would be enough.
 Cleveland disagreed saying that this resource would be based many miles away from Cleveland and would leave it at a disadvantage, and would not agree to the proposal.
 As a result, Durham and Northumbria decided to leave the consortium of the three forces and forge a new agreement without Cleveland, leaving Cleveland to fund its own helicopter from 2009, when the former North East Air Support Unit agreement officially ended, and the Cleveland Air Operations Unit was formed.

-Since 2012, air support to the force has been provided by the National Police Air Service (NPAS).
+The Cleveland Air Operations Unit was officially declared operational on 1 April 2009.
+The helicopter was based at Durham Tees Valley Airport.
+It was: